hyeon95y/SparseLinear/README.md

 SparseLinear is a pytorch package that allows a user to create extremely wide and sparse linear layers efficiently.
 A sparsely connected network is a network where each node is connected to only a smaller fraction of available nodes.
 This differs from a fully connected network, where each node in one layer is connected to every node in the next layer.

-The provided layer is compatible with backpropagation, is initialized with sparsity, and supports unstructured sparsity.
-We achieve this by building a linear layer on top of PyTorch Sparse, which provides optimized sparse matrix operations with autograd support in PyTorch.
+The provided layer along with the dynamic activation sparsity module is compatible with backpropagation.
+The sparse linear layer is initialized with sparsity, supports unstructured sparsity and allows dynamic growth and pruning.
+We achieve this by building a linear layer on top of [PyTorch Sparse](https://github.com/rusty1s/pytorch_sparse), which provides optimized sparse matrix operations with autograd support in PyTorch.

+- More about Sparsity
+- Installation
+- Getting Started
+- Benchmark Results

 The default arguments initialise a sparse linear layer with random connections.
 The following customization can be done using appropriate arguments -